rwalroth/Kickstarter_titles/README.md

 https://www.kaggle.com/kemical/kickstarter-projects

+(data not included in repo)
-with the goal of identifying patterns in titles and whether or not these can be used to predict success of a project or guess at the category of the project.
+The goal is identifying patterns in titles and whether or not these can be used to predict success of a project or guess at the category of the project.

 The methodology will rely on using bag of words vectorizing of the project titles and one